ric-sar/ultimate_phd_student_guide/what_is_a_research_paper.md

 * [How to read a paper efficiently by Prof. Pete Carr](https://www.youtube.com/watch?v=IeaD0ZaUJ3Y)
 * [Reading Research Papers by Andrew NG](https://www.youtube.com/watch?v=733m6qBH-jI).

-To summarize, the first things to read to have an overview of the paper are:
+To summarize the above recommended read and videos, the first things to read to have an overview of the paper are:
-1. Title: Paper title, will give you a fast information of the approach used and discussed in the paper, although sometimes it is only used as a clickbait;
+1. Title will give you a fast information of the approach used and discussed in the paper, although sometimes it is only used as a clickbait;
-2. Abastract: Here the authors summarize the paper content with findings and results;
+2. Abastract, here the authors summarize the paper content with findings and results;
-3. Main figures: a single figure, if well designed, will give you the approach used by authors
+3. Main figures, a single figure, if well designed, will give you the approach used by authors
-4. Results: show what authors obtained during their experiments.
+4. Results show what authors obtained during their experiments.

-If the paper captured your attantion, now it is the time to compleately read the paper, math equations and footnotes included.
+If the paper captured your attantion, now it is the time to completely read the paper, math equations and footnotes included.
 During the reading you will be able to highlight important parts.
 Highlighting gives you a fast way to focus on the salient part of the paper and also, they will be used to re-write core concepts for your own knowledge.

-### How to write a research paper
+## How to write a research paper
 You have understood how to read a paper, maybe you read a list of paper during weeks, gained domain knowledge, found an unexplored approach to start doing experiments and at this point of your journey you are ready to start writing your first research paper.

-#### Reference manager
+### Reference manager
 This section is indeed intended to work as part of reading tasks, as you collect and read papers you can find stressful to manage them and, that's way reference manager exist.
 Among the reference managers, the most popular are:
 * [Zotero](https://www.zotero.org/) is a free cross-platform reference manager app to collect, organize, annotate, cite, and share research.
 You can use the [Zotero Connector](https://www.zotero.org/download/connectors) in your browser to save articles directly to Zotero and, [Sync](https://www.zotero.org/support/sync) to syncrhonize among all your devices.
 The free version has a limit of 300 MB but you can purchase storage;